 The 13th Canadian Powder Diffraction Workshop (CPDW 13) will be hosted by the Canadian Light Source in Saskatoon, SK, Canada, 19th-22nd May, 2020 as a satellite to the CLS Annual Users Meeting, which takes place on May 23rd, 2020.

 The Canadian Light Source is in the University of Saskatchewan campus.
 The lectures and data analysis practice sessions will be held in a computer lab (Arts 41) at the University and several commercial and free data analysis software’s will be available.
 The data acquisition sessions will happen on a Bruker diffractometer.
-The program includes a tour of the Canadian Light Source with the support of the beamline scientists.
+The program includes a tour of the Canadian Light Source facility.

 Participation in the Workshop will be limited to approximately 30 participants.
 This will ensure plenty of face time for participants to interact with Speakers and Instructors to mingle and exchange about currents trends in powder diffraction while learning/reviewing the basics of the field and software.